Caneryy/availproject.github.io/docs/operate/basics.md

 ...
 ```

-This is what we were looking for.
-Instead of 'FULL' it says 'AUTHORITY' which means that our node is now ready to produce blocks, or to be more precise almost ready.
+Now, instead of 'FULL,' it should say 'AUTHORITY,' indicating that our node is almost ready to produce blocks.

 ### Session Keys and Peers

-If we let our program running for a minute or two we would see the same message being repeated over and over again:
+If we let our program run for a minute or two, we'll notice the same message being repeated:

 ```bash
 ...
 2023-11-27 16:48:57 💤 Idle (0 peers), best: #0 (0xdb94…2e21), finalized #0 (0xdb94…2e21), ⬇ 0 ⬆ 0
 ```

-Our node is working in validator mode but our network that we are running with this node expects validator 'Alice' to be online.
-In order for a node to produce blocks, besides using the'--validator' flag, it needs to have session keys that are used to sign different parts of block production.
-Without having these keys, it would be impossible for the network to know who produced the block thus we are stuk at block 0.
-In the next chapter we will tackle the problen on how to generate your own session keys but for this development network we can pass `--alice` as a flag and it will
-automatically inserted Alice's session keys.
+Our node is operating in validator mode, but the network expects validator 'Alice' to be online.
+To enable block production, besides using the `--validator` flag, the node needs session keys for signing various parts of block production.
+Without these keys, the network can't identify the block producer, leaving us stuck at block 0.
+In the next chapter, we'll address how to generate your own session keys.
+For this development network, we can use the `--alice` flag, and it will automatically insert Alice's session keys.

-Let's stop our node again, Ctrl+C, and add rerun it with the `--alice` flag:
+Let's stop our node again with Ctrl+C and rerun it with the `--alice` flag:

 ```bash
 ./data-avail --chain dev --name KingMagnifico --validator --alice